Manuel Godoy: Exile

 Ferdinand VII continued to forbid Godoy to return to Spain and ensured that he did not receive any state pension.
 He also did not allow Godoy's daughter Carlota to marry into a sovereign house, but did agree to her marriage in 1821 to Don Camillo Ruspoli, the younger son of a Roman princely family.

-On 24 November 1828 Maria Teresa died at Paris.
+On 24 November 1828 Maria Teresa died in Paris.
 The following year or still in December of that year, Godoy married Pepita.
 The Pope made him 1st Principe di Paserano, but Godoy went to live in Paris in 1832, where they lived in somewhat straitened circumstances.
-Louis Philippe later gave him a pension.
+Louis Philippe I later gave him a pension.

 In 1836 and 1839 Godoy published Memórias del Príncipe de la Paz, his memoirs.
 Charles IV had asked that he not do this until after the death of his son Ferdinand VII (who had died in 1833).
 Pepita returned to Spain in hopes of reclaiming the family properties.
 She died in Madrid on 20 September 1869.

 In 1844 he was authorized to return to Spain.
 In 1847 the Spanish government returned to Godoy part of his confiscated property and restored his titles.
 He died in Paris in 1851.
 His body was buried first in the Church of Saint-Roch, but the following year was transferred to the Père Lachaise Cemetery, where it rests today.

 The painting La maja desnuda by Francisco de Goya, which depicts a fully nude reclining woman, was once in Godoy's personal collection.
 It is variously claimed to portray Josefa, Countess of Castillo Fiel or Cayetana, Duchess of Alba, who were Godoy's mistresses.